AstrobioMike/AstrobioMike.github.io/bash/ncbi_eutils.md

 ---
 ---
 <br>

-## Help me improve this page!
+# Help improve this page!
-I hope this was helpful.
-As mentioned above, to pull different types of data you would need to run your search appropriately to get the desired accessions, and then you'd need to change the options of `efetch`, like which `-db` and which `-format`.
-This is pretty straightforward for genomes, but there are a lot of intricacies I haven't had to work out yet (and therefore haven't worked out yet; necessity is a hell of a force for innovation – to paraphrase lots of people).
-For instance I ran into difficulty trying to make an example pulling nucleotide sequences from RefSeq protein accessions.
-I think part of the problem is I don't have my head fully wrapped around how the different databases are connected.
-If I could pin that down, then I could get to the issue of trying to pull the start and stop coordinates and be golden, I think... 🤔
+Much to my appreciation and to the benefit all, this page has already been helped along by great tips from [@ctskennerton](https://twitter.com/ctskennerton){:target="_blank"} and [@asherichia](https://twitter.com/asherichia){:target="_blank"}.
+We all have so many random, little tips and tricks and tools that we've arrived at that maybe others just simply haven't come across yet.
+It's great to be able to share them and hopefully save others some time!

-As usual, what I've shown above is probably far from being the most efficient way to do this.
-So if you have insight into doing things better please let me know via email or [twitter](twitter.com/astrobiomike){:target="_blank"}, and especially please reach out if you can help with how to pull nucleotide seqs from RefSeq protein accessions.
-Then we can update this for everyone 🙂
+So if you have insight into doing things better please let me know via email or [twitter](twitter.com/astrobiomike){:target="_blank"} and we can continue to update this for everyone 🙂